ICC - Complementary Liberal Arts in H&S (for students matriculating in Fall 2013 and after)

 - an intentional, self-designed suite of courses

-The courses that will count in the student’s CLA option must be outside the student’s primary major requirements (i.e., named courses, courses from specific departments, and proficiency-based requirements) and carry a subject prefix different from the student’s primary major.
+The courses that will count in the student’s CLA option must be outside the student’s primary major requirements (i.e., named courses, courses from specific departments, and proficiency-based requirements) and carry a subject prefix different from the student’s primary major (i.e., not be offered by the student's home department).

-All courses taken to fulfill the CLA must be taken at Ithaca College for a letter grade, excluding courses taken in an affiliated study abroad program or at Cornell University -- these courses may be applied to the H&S CLA through the normal petition and transfer credit process.
+All courses taken to fulfill the CLA must be taken at Ithaca College for a letter grade.
+Courses taken in a study abroad program or at Cornell University for a minor or second major that appear on your transcript and are designated liberal arts may be applied to the H&S CLA through the normal petition and transfer credit process.
+Such courses can also be used in a self-designed suite as long as they do not count for major requirements or are offered by the home department.

 Minor Option and Second Major Option